zimagi/zimagi/docs/getting_started/Get Started_Part 5 _Creating a Module.rst

 Much like how you can define a mixin for Data, you can also create a Command mixin.
 Here's how we can create a command mixin::

-command\_mixins:
+  command_mixins:

-​		#Generate methods on other classes station: class:
+    # Generate methods on other classes
+    station:
-​		StationCommandMixin
+      class: StationCommandMixin

-​		meta:
+      meta:

-​		#Name used in commands (not required to be same as table) #Ref: mixin\_name
+        # Name used in commands (not required to be same as table)
+        # Ref: mixin_name

-​			station:
+        station:

-​			#Link back to dynamic class station
+          # Link back to dynamic class station

-​			data: station
+          data: station

-​			#Positive integer (lowest is highest priority)
+          # Positive integer (lowest is highest priority)
-​			priority: 1
+          priority: 1

 Once again, the initial mention of ``station`` is the column in our database that we want to reference.
 The second use of ``station``